szaire/nvim-lua-config/README.md

 My own Neovim init.lua config (I used the sample lua kickstart for... well... a kickstart :P)

 ## My specs contains:
-- "jk" for INSERT mode
+- "jk" or "kj" for INSERT mode
 - Move code along **(with alt+j and alt+k)** the file without needing to delete it.
 - Relative Numbers (and a keymap to toggle to just numbers, **space + n**)
 - Default tab size = 4